freemansoft/docker-scripts/elasticsearch/README.md

 The fix is to run this in the WSL Docker VM but how to do that?
 Probably the .wslconfig or wsl.conf file.
 `sudo sysctl -w vm.max_map_count=262144`

-This alternative works but needs to run every time you restart docker `wsl -d docker-desktop sysctl -w vm.max_map_count=262144`
+This alternative works but needs to run every time you restart docker.
+Run this from powershell on the Windows host.
+`wsl -d docker-desktop sysctl -w vm.max_map_count=262144`

 Discussions of this issue can be found here